Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Upon arriving at Zvartnots International Airport in Yerevan, guests will be greeted by an Archaeological Paths representative and transferred to a premium 5-star hotel in the city.
 Post check-in, guests will have leisure time to unwind.
 The stay will be overnight at the hotel in Yerevan.

-Enjoy breakfast at your hotel before embarking on a comprehensive city tour of Yerevan.
-Discover key landmarks such as the Kievyan Bridge, Presidential Palace, National Parliament, and the Opera House.
-Visit the History Museum to explore a vast array of Armenian treasures across archaeology, ethnography, and art.
-The tour also includes a visit to a renowned Brandy factory, where you'll sample three types of exquisite Armenian cognac, showcasing the country's reputation in spirits production.
-Savor lunch during your tour, and after returning to the hotel, enjoy dinner at a traditional Armenian restaurant.
-Conclude your day with an overnight stay in Yerevan.
+You'll explore iconic landmarks such as the Kievyan Bridge, Presidential Palace, National Parliament, and the Opera House.
+A visit to the History Museum will reveal a rich collection of Armenian artifacts spanning archaeology, ethnography, and art.
+The tour also includes a stop at a renowned brandy factory, where you'll have the chance to sample three varieties of exquisite Armenian cognac, highlighting the country's storied tradition in spirits.

-Day 5: Goris - Ughtasar - Goris
+Day 5: Goris –Khndzoresk - Karahunj - Goris

 Day 6: Goris - Caravanserai - Noratus - Dilijan